-Both of the Doodle’s parent breeds are highly intelligent and the Irish Doodle inherits intelligence in abundance from both the breeds.
+Both of the Doodle’s parent breeds are highly intelligent and the Irish Doodle inherits intelligence in abundance.
 So, the Irish Doodle dog is more likely to pick up all the obedience commands without some extra-ordinary efforts.

-All the Doodle breeds are known for their low-shedding coats, and similarly, the Irish Doodle also has a low-shedding coat.
+Doodle dogs are popular for their low-shedding coats, and similarly, the Irish Doodle do also has a low-shedding coat.
 Still, this trait is unpredictable and totally dependent on the tendency of the parents in puppies.

 Ideal family dog:

 Apart from its energetic level, it does well with everyone in its family, especially the children.
-It is affectionate, cuddly, loving, playful and what not.
-Still, it is recommended to keep them supervised while they are playing around children.
+It is affectionate, cuddly, loving, playful, and whatnot.
+Still, it is recommended to keep your Irish Doodle supervised while it is playing around children and other pets.

 Social and friendly:

 Excellent therapy dogs:

 Last but not the least, they are capable of being ideal therapy dogs and can be used in hospitals, schools, and workplaces.

-Their parent; the Irish Setters were bred as bird hunting dogs and have a lot of energy, likewise, the Irish Doodles are also very energetic.
+Their parent; the Irish Setters were bred as bird hunting dogs and have a lot of energy, likewise, the Irish Doodles are also very energetic dogs.
 They need to be exercised for more than an hour daily that means they are not an ideal breed for a person that cannot give them enough time daily.